-Every outlet you see encompasses their business around this sections and each section is a world on its own in which you can never exhaust its content.
+Every outlet you see encompasses their business around these sections and each section is a world on its own in which you can never exhaust its content.

-APPETIZERS: These are the types of food you consume FIRSTLY before the main meal.
-It is usually light and not heavy foods and its aim is to wet the appetite and not to fill the stomach for example are pastries,smallchops, wraps,pizzas etc
+These are the types of food you consume FIRSTLY before the main meal.
+It is usually light and not heavy foods and its aim is to wet the appetite and not to fill the stomach.
+Example are pastries, small chops, wraps, pizza etc

-MAINCOURSE(ENTREE): Is the major meal of the day eaten to fill the stomach. we have many of such dishes in different cultures however in Nigerian parties and kitchen, we have rice dishes with chicken for example jollof rice and different africans soupIs
+This is the major meal of the day eaten to fill the stomach.
+We have many of such dishes in different cultures however in Nigerian parties and kitchen, we have rice dishes with chicken for example jollof rice and different African soups

-The last section is the DESSERT which is taken sometime after the maincourse for example, dessert cakes, chocolates, ice cream, sweetened youghurt etc. so, you will have to choose one or you combine two or all together. for examples dominoes choose pizzas in the appetizer section and made a brand out of it.
+This is taken sometime after the main course.
+Example includes dessert cakes, chocolates, ice cream, sweetened yogurt etc. so, you will have to choose one or you combine two or all together.
+For example, Dominoes choose pizzas in the appetizer section and made a brand out of it.